tprasadtp/traefik-error-pages/README.md

 A bunch of custom error pages for Traefik built with [Jekyll](https://jekyllrb.com/).
 > This is a [fork](https://github.com/Jakob-em/traefik-custom-error-pages.git).
-> I do provide images for arm64, arm7 and amd64
+> I do provide images for arm64, arm7 and amd64 on [DockerHub](https://hub.docker.com/repository/docker/tprasadtp/traefik-error-pages)

 ## How to use with Traefik and Docker